Disclosure: WHSR is reader-supported. When you buy through our links, we may earn a commission.

 Shopify POS app helps store owners to manage products, payments, and customers across all the places.

 Have a brick-and-mortar shop and want to expand its presence?
 Take advantage of Shopify's POS (Point-of-Sale) system.
 You can integrate Shopify POS into your physical shop and the data will then be shared between the POS and your online store.
-With Shopify POS system, you can manage your sales, inventory, customer data, etc, online and offline, on a single platform.
+With the Shopify POS system, you can manage your sales, inventory, customer data, etc, online and offline, on a single platform.

 Merchants who choose to subscribe to Shopify POS will receive a full POS system, along with its devices.